SPSC and MPMC Queues

 }

-}dequeue reads head, tail, and head->next (because head is the sentinel, the actual data is in head->next).
+}dequeue reads head, tail, and head->next (because head is a sentinel, the actual data is in head->next).
 If head == tail and head->next == nullptr, the queue is empty.
-If head == tail but head->next != nullptr, it means a node has been attached but tail_ hasn't been advanced yet; we help advance it and retry.
-Under normal circumstances, we first use CAS to advance head_ from head to next, and after the CAS succeeds, we move next->data.
+If head == tail but head->next != nullptr, it means a node has been hung but tail_ hasn't advanced; we help advance and retry.
+Normally, we first use CAS to advance head_ from head to next, and after CAS succeeds, we move next->data.

 Producer-Consumer Batch Processing